pauljonescodes/Rutgers-University-Notes/Computer Science/Software Methodology.md

             If an ordering cannot be established using only "a" values, compare the "b" values.
 This function should return -1, 0, or 1 as appropriate for a compareTo function.
+            -   A Contraption's "a" value has a higher precedence than its "b" value.

     3. Which classes' compareTo method will line 3 of the following code execute?
 Why?